larsphilipp/AdvNum19_DataServer/README.md

 );
 ```

-The below table is created to stores all End-of-Day price data we are fetching from Quandl.
+The below table is created to store all End-of-Day price data we are fetching from Quandl.
 The columns represent all fields delivered from Quandl when requesting EOD Prices.

 ```
 CREATE TABLE Prices (